impossible98/nest-docs/docs/overview/modules.md

 export class AppModule {}
 ```

-The [Dynamic modules](/fundamentals/dynamic-modules) chapter covers this topic in greater detail, and includes a [working example](https://github.com/nestjs/nest/tree/master/sample/25-dynamic-modules).
+The [Dynamic modules](../fundamentals/dynamic-modules) chapter covers this topic in greater detail, and includes a [working example](https://github.com/nestjs/nest/tree/master/sample/25-dynamic-modules).

-::: info HINT
+:::info HINT

-Learn how to build highly customizable dynamic modules with the use of `ConfigurableModuleBuilder` here in [this chapter](/fundamentals/dynamic-modules#configurable-module-builder).
+Learn how to build highly customizable dynamic modules with the use of `ConfigurableModuleBuilder` here in [this chapter](../fundamentals/dynamic-modules#configurable-module-builder).

 :::